 The basic policy is to ensure that there are the necessary funds available to cover the weekly expenditures.
 The majority of cash receipts are deposited regularly into the Bank.
-Some revenue from the State, County, and Florida Power have been set up to be electronically deposited into the Bank thereby saving administrative time in depositing of these proceeds and thus increasing interest earnings.
+Some revenue sources have been set up to be electronically deposited into the Bank thereby saving administrative time in depositing of these proceeds and thus increasing interest earnings.